plucia-mitre/pickled-canary_sandbox/README.md

 ## Development

-Follow these instructions to be able to modify the Python code and use the most current Rust code (in your workspace) from the python library.
+Follow these instructions to be able to modify the Python code and use the most current Rust code (in your workspace) from the Python library.

 > **NOTE:** You'll likely want to make sure you have a virtual environment of
 > some sort set up and in use for this.

-In the `search` directory run `pip install --editable .`
+In the `search` directory run `pip install --editable .`.

-If you modify the Rust code, you'll need to re-run this pip command so the rust is recompiled and re-linked against the python code (you do not need to do this for modifications to the python code)
+If you modify the Rust code, you'll need to re-run this pip command so the Rust code is recompiled and re-linked against the Python code (you do not need to do this for modifications to the Python code).

-There are some simple test cases available by running `pytest` (assuming you have pytest installed, else first run `pip install pytest`)
+There are some simple test cases available by running `pytest` (assuming you have pytest installed, else first run `pip install pytest`).

 # VS Code Extension